top of page

 This chapter is Laozi’s heart laid bare.

-He says:“My teachings look strange,but only because the world is upside down.”
+“My teachings look strange, but only because the world is upside down.”

 1. Compassion (ci) — the root of real power